intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 approval by the RFC Series Approval Board (RSAB), after which such policies are formally established.
-The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who are have an interest in the RFC Series.
+The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who have an interest in the RFC Series.
 The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Editor/Advisor (RSEA).